Contributing

 Dependencies

-If you want to contribute to lintquarto or run its tests, you’ll need some additional tools:
+If you want to contribute to lintquarto or run its tests, you’ll need some additional tools.
+These are declared in pyproject.toml as:

 | Tool | Purpose |